Index a pnpm / nx / turbo monorepo

 Index incrementally

---package is repeatable and accepts SQLite-style globs.
+--package accepts SQLite-style globs (repeatable or comma-separated, e.g. -p @my-org/pkg-a,@my-org/pkg-b).
 Use it to re-index only the workspace packages you control after a refactor — third-party dependencies stay cached.

 Skip the root install